 This potty chair has an optimal height for most toddlers and can be adjusted if needed.

 The lid can be completely removed and washed.
-The waste tank can be replaced whenever needed too.
-Moreover, the Fisher-Price potty chair has a very realistic flush.
-Unfortunately, it does not make any sound but can be used to teach your baby that flushing is needed after every toilet use.
+The waste tank can be replaced whenever needed, too.
+Finally, this Fisher-Price potty chair has a very realistic flush.
+Unfortunately, it does not make any sound.

-Fisher-Price Unisex White and Green Potty Toilet is made from kitchen-grade plastic.
-It does not contain any chemicals such as polymers, BPA’s, lead, or mercury.
-This potty chair is also easy to clean as it disassembles into four parts.
-They can be washed with antibacterial soap under running tap water.
+The Fisher-Price Learn-to-Flush Potty is made from kitchen-grade plastic.
+It does not contain any chemicals such as polymers, BPAs, lead, or mercury.
+This potty chair is also easy to clean as it disassembles into four parts which can be washed with antibacterial soap under running tap water.

-Moreover, the packaging box contains a clear instructions booklet.
-It also contains a small children’s book for your toddler to read during the defecation process.
+The packaging box contains a clear instruction booklet, as well as a small children’s book for your toddler to read.

-8. The First Five Years Minnie Mouse 3-in-1
+9. The First Years Minnie Mouse Imaginaction Potty & Trainer Seat

 11. The First Years 3-in-1 Potty System

 The First Years Potty System features a design that grows with your child.
 It has a detachable seat that can be put on an adult toilet if needed, or it can also be used as a stool to stand on.
 The seat has a soft foam ring and a high splash guard to avoid spills.

 The lift-out pot under the seat can be easily removed and cleaned.
 The First Years Potty System also has a handle for a pretend flush.